 We wish to extend the map of \cref{thm:funddom} to give fundamental domains of groups in open neighbourhoods of the sets $ \mc{U}_j $.
 The na\"ive picture is that we replace F-peripheral groups with quasi-Fuchsian peripheral groups, and consider pullbacks of $ \mathbold{S}_\Lambda $ under $ \mathbold{\chi}_\Lambda $ instead of only pullbacks of $ \mathbold{S}_\Lambda(\R) $.
 The problem is that it is not possible to semi-algebraically detect when a `quasi-circle chain' ceases to model the convex core boundary, since there is no analogue of \cref{cor:incidence_inequalities}.

 To get around this problem, we work directly with algebraic families of formal curvilinear polygons with side-pairing structures.
 Given a small motion of the parameters in $ X $ off a pleating variety, we define (purely formally) a small deformation of the corresponding fundamental domain as constructed in the previous section in such a way that the result is still a fundamental domain within a computable semi-algebraic set in $X$ (defined in terms of incidence geometry in the formal curvilinear polygon).
-The procedure is analogous to \cite[\S 5.3]{ems21}, but has additional difficulties which could be ignored in that paper where only a single class of well-understood groups was studied.
+The procedure is analogous to a construction in our earlier joint work on the Riley slice with Martin and Schillewaert~\cite[\S 5.3]{ems21}, but has additional difficulties which could be ignored in that paper where only a single class of well-understood groups was studied.